samuelbelko/blog/posts/lml-and-cross-validation.md

 By **Samuel Belko**, published on May 8, 2026.

-In this post, I would like to highlight an interesting connection between log marginal likelihood (LML) and cross-validation.
+In this post, I would like to highlight a connection between log marginal likelihood (LML) and cross-validation.
+In fact, log marginal likelihood is the same as exhaustive leave-p-out cross-validation, averaged across all train-test splits.

 The derivation below follows the original proof from the paper \cite{mll-cv}.

 Consider a statistical model specified by a prior distribution $ \pi(\theta)$ and a likelihood $f(y_{1:n} | \theta)$.
 The marginal likelihood is defined as